South African Theory School

 Method of evaluation:

-Two assignments and a take-home exam.
+Two assignments and one take-home exam.

 Lecturer biography:

-Prof Tommie MeyerTommie Meyer is a professor in Computer Science at UCT and co-director of the Centre for Artificial Intelligence Research (CAIR).
-Prior to this he held positions at the CSIR in Pretoria, National ICT Australia, the University of New South Wales in Australia, the University of Pretoria, and the University of South Africa.
-He is recognised internationally as an expert in Knowledge Representation and Reasoning.
-He is one of only three South African Computer Scientists to have obtained an A-rating from the NRF.
-He is a member of SAICSIT, AAAI, ACM, and ASSAf.
+Prof Tommie MeyerI am a professor in Computer Science at the University of Cape Town (UCT) and Co-Director of the national Centre for Artificial Intelligence Research (CAIR).
+I am also the leader of the Knowledge Representation and Reasoning group at UCT, as well as the Director of the Artificial Intelligence Research Unit (AIRU) at UCT.
+Prior to this I held positions at the CSIR in Pretoria, National ICT Australia (now Data61), the University of New South Wales in Australia, the University of Pretoria, and the University of South Africa.
+I am recognised internationally as an expert in Knowledge Representation and Reasoning.
+I’m one of only three South African Computer Scientists to have obtained an A-rating from the South African National Research Foundation.
+I am a member of SAICSIT, AAAI, ACM, and ASSAf.

 Skills outcome: